 As of December 31, 2005 our hedge funds were engaged in various investment strategies, including diversified arbitrage, distressed, U.S. long/short, sector long/short and energy trading with original capital contributed by us, generally in the range of \$5 million to \$15 million per fund, although we have invested up to \$60 million in one hedge fund.
 The private equity partnerships are primarily engaged in U.S. private equity, real estate, distressed securities and secondary investment strategies with initial capital commitments ranging from \$4 million to \$25 million.
 The loan fund primarily invests in senior secured floating rate loans.
 The European high yield credit fund is denominated in Euros and primarily invests in unlisted and listed fixed and floating rate debt securities issued by entities that are domiciled in or have a substantial portion of their total assets or operations in a European country.
-The medium term note was issued by an investment company which invests predominantly in investment of the underlying securities.
-The non-U.S. convertible fund is denominated in Euros and primarily include variable rate notes where the return is contingent upon climatical or geological events.
+The medium term note was issued by an investment company which invests predominantly in investment-grade European fixed income securities and passes through a variable U.S. dollar return on the note based on the performance of the underlying securities.
+The non-U.S. convertible fund is denominated in Euros and primarily invests in unlisted and listed non-U.S. convertible securities.
+Included in miscellaneous other investments are catastrophe bonds, that generally include variable rate notes where the return is contingent upon climatical or geological events.